 Czech-American classical singer Ema Katrovas’ most recent projects involve the Prague City Gallery, for which she sang in the Light Underground Festival (2020) – where she was praised for her “provocative voice” – and an installation piece for the Monument of National Literature (2022) for which she also created compositions.

-Ema started out singing in Czech theaters and concerts halls while she was still a student, performing Barbarina in Le Nozze di Figaro with the Kammer Oper Prague (since 2014) andtouring Germany and Austria as the First Lady in Die Zauberflöte with the F.X. Šalda Theater in Liberec (2015), with which she subsequently sang La Charmeuse in Massenet’s Thaïs (2016).
-In 2017, she debuted at the Silesian Theater in Opava as the First Nymph in Rusalka (A. Dvořák.)
+Ema started out singing in Czech theaters and concerts halls while she was still an Academy student, performing Barbarina in Le Nozze di Figaro with the Kammer Oper Prague (2014-2019) and touring Germany and Austria as the First Lady in Die Zauberflöte with the F.X. Šalda Theater in Liberec (2015), with which she subsequently sang La Charmeuse in Massenet’s Thaïs (2016-2019).
+She also sang the the First Nymph in Rusalka (A. Dvořák.) at the Silesian Theater in Opava (2017-2019).
 She regularly collaborates with various non-classical ensembles like the theatrical group Indigo Company (since 2016) or the Okamžitý Filmový Orchestr (OFO) conducted by Varhan Orchestrovič Bauer (2018 and 2019).
-She has also performed in the new music chamber cycle of the PKF-Prague Philharmonia and is engaged to perform at the Schubert Club in St. Paul, Minnesota in spring of 2023.
+She has also performed in the new music chamber cycle of the PKF-Prague Philharmonia (2022) and the Schubert Club in St. Paul, Minnesota (2023).

 Ema is also interested in documenting the creative process and the lives of artists, including through her interview podcast series Artists on the Verge.
 To that end, in the summer of 2021, she had the opportunity to attend the academy of the Aix-en-Provence Festival as a cultural journalist.